 As you probably know, Vetpaw provides anti poaching jobs for ex military members, placing them on reserves in Africa.
 Our Vetpaw team members on the ground in South Africa have a unique perspective of COVID-19 and its effects on conservation.
 This is our thoughts on COVID-19, conservation and how poacher hunting could increase during the pandemic.

 AFRICAN POACHING, CONSERVATION AND TOURISM

 Many game reserves, conservation farms, anti-poaching units, organizations against poaching, non-profit organizations and other conservation allies rely on tourism and donations for funding.
 Some are shutting down completely, while others are hurting to stay in business and selling off their assets.

 According to the World Travel and Tourism Council, wildlife-based tourism in Africa employs 3.6 million people and generates over 29 billion dollars annually.

-Travel restrictions and the economic fallout of COVID-19 has caused many farms to shut down permanently, sell off their assets, and/or layoff key personnel.
+Travel restrictions and the economic fallout of COVID-19 have caused many reserves to shut down permanently, sell off their assets, and/or layoff key personnel.
 The more training African rangers and field guides have, the more expensive they are to compensate.
 Due to COVID-19, many wildlife habitats are now unable to afford properly trained, honest rangers and staff.

-Without funding from tourism and trophy hunting, many of the wildlife farms that remain operational are operating in less than ideal conditions, unable to afford essential, experienced staff and critical supplies.
+Without funding from tourism, many of the wildlife reserves that remain operational are operating in less than ideal conditions, unable to afford essential, experienced staff and critical supplies.

 VETPAW CONTINUES COMBATING AFRICAN POACHING